-Along with the interface definitions, the following drivers, state trackers, and auxiliary modules are shipped in the standard Gallium distribution.
+Along with the interface definitions, the following drivers, gallium frontends, and auxiliary modules are shipped in the standard Gallium distribution.

 Driver for Intel i915 and i945 chipsets.

 A version of Softpipe that uses the Low-Level Virtual Machine to dynamically generate optimized rasterizing pipelines.

 Driver for the nVidia nv30 and nv40 families of GPUs.